 You can also share the interactive visualization with others, by using one of the following approaches:

-- Press Export > Public Web Page and share the URL of the web page with colleagues.
+- Press Export > Web Page and share the URL of the web page with colleagues.
+This includes an option to require password access.
+For more on this, see our Wiki.

 - Press Export > Embed, which will give you some code that you can embed in blog posts and other websites, which will make the interactive visualization appear in them.